savannahNelson04/networksWiresharkDashboard/README.md

 # Networks Wireshark Dashboard

+##Description
-Used Wireshark to create insights and analyze packet movement on a network<br><br>
+The Networks Wireshark Dashboard is a project that creates insights and analyzes packet movement captured on Wireshark through a web dashboard.
+It helps users understand packet movement, traffic patterns, and key network statistics. <br><br>

+##Features
-templates folder includes index file for front end website/dashboard display<br>
+Templates folder includes index file for front end website/dashboard display<br>
 run app.py file to get flask to render and run the website<br>

 analyze_traffic python file for analyzing the raw Wireshark pcap (packet capture) file<br>